Poirazi-Lab/DendroTweaks/docs/source/tutorials/tutorial_morpho.rst

 What are SWC files?
 -------------------

-SWC files are a standard format for representing neuronal morphologies.
+SWC (Stockley-Wheal-Cole) files are a standard format for representing neuronal morphologies.
 They consist of a series of lines, each describing a point in the neuron with specific attributes.
 Below is an example of an SWC file represented as a table:

 .. table:: Example SWC File
     :widths: 10 10 10 10 10 10 10